winglang/wing/wingrr/README.md

 ## Usage

-After building, link with `libwingpf.so` and use the `wingpf.h` header.
+After building, link with `libwingrr.so` and use the `wingrr.h` header.

 ## Tests

-Tests are executed with `npm run test`.
-Catch++ is used for native unit tests.

-Temporarily run tests with: `./build/wingpf-cli tests/main.js .` while being in the directory of this file.
+Temporarily run tests with: `./build/wingrr-cli tests/main.js .` while being in the directory of this file.

 ## Mission

-The `wingpf` runtime's mission is to allow the Wing compiler (`wingc`), execute its intermediate format and produce the final result **files**.
+The `wingrr` runtime's mission is to allow the Wing compiler (`wingc`), execute its intermediate format and produce the final result **files**.

-`wingpf` is not a normal runtime, as in it does not end at supporting a single language. `wingpf` is a runtime that can be used to execute multiple languages on multiple platforms at the same time, so `wingc` can focus on what it does best, which is producing a usable, synthesizeable `constructs` tree for the target language of JSII, at user's choice.
+`wingrr` is not a normal runtime, as in it does not end at supporting a single language. `wingrr` is a runtime that can be used to execute multiple languages on multiple platforms, at the same time, so `wingc` can focus on what it does best, which is producing a usable, synthesizeable `constructs` tree for the target language of JSII, at user's choice.

-Currently `wingpf` executes arbitrary JavaScript, aimed at supporting all of what's needed in Node to get packages such as CDK or Projen to work correctly.

-`wingpf` reserves the right to change its execution environment and/or its intermediate format at any time.
-The intermediate format is not to be considered a publicly facing layer of the runtime.

-The intermediate format is intended to be used by the compiler, and is privately negotiated with the runtime at preflight time.

 ## Execution Environment Support

-The `wingpf` runtime currently supports the following matrix:
+The `wingrr` runtime currently supports the following matrix:

 | JSII Language       |  Linux  | Windows |  MacOS  | WebAssembly |
 | :------------------ | :-----: | :-----: | :-----: | :---------: |